JNOSQL/jnosql-book/en/part1/README.md

 * **JDBC**: a deep layer with a database that has communications, basic transactions, basically it's a driver to a particular database.

 * **JPA**: A high layer that has communication either JDBC and JPA.
-This layer has high abstraction to Java; this place has annotations and an EntityManager.
+This layer has high mapping to Java; this place has annotations and an EntityManager.
 In general, a JPA has integration with other specifications such as CDI and Bean Validation.

 A huge advantage of this strategy that one change, either JDBC or JPA, can happen quickly.
 When a developer changes a database, he just needs the switch to a respective driver by a database and done!
 Code ready to a new database changed.

 In a NoSQL database, there isn't a strategy to save code or little impact for a change.
 All APIs are different and don't follow any one standard, so one change to new database results in a lot of work.
 There are some solutions such as Spring Data, Hibernate OGM, TopLink NoSQL but it's at a high level.
 In other words, if this high-level API hasn't support to a particular database the result going to be either changing a high-level API or use the API from NoSQL database directly, so lost a lot of code.
 This solution has several issues:

-* The database vendor need to be worried about the high-level abstraction to Java world
+* The database vendor need to be worried about the high-level mapping to Java world

 * The solution provider needs to be concerned about the low level of communication with a particular database. \* The database vendor needs to “copy” this communication solutions to all Java vendors.

 * To a Java developer there are two lock-in types: If a developer uses an API directly for a change, it will lose code.
-If a developer uses a high-level abstraction, this developer has lock-in in a Java solution because if this high level hasn't support to a particular NoSQL database, the developer needs to change to either Java solution or use an API NoSQL directly.
+If a developer uses a high-level mapping, this developer has lock-in in a Java solution because if this high level hasn't support to a particular NoSQL database, the developer needs to change to either Java solution or use an API NoSQL directly.

 The solve this problem the API should have two layers:

 * The communication layer: the driver from a particular database that connects Java to an accurate database.
 This layer has four specializations, one to each NoSQL type.
-* The abstraction level: its duty is to high concept to Java developers, this layer has annotations and integration to other specializations.
+* The mapping level: its duty is to high concept to Java developers, this layer has annotations and integration to other specializations.

 These APIs are optional each other, in other words, a Java solution just needs to implement a great solution, and the database vendors need to implements the connection API.